w3c/wai-curricula/content/content-author/data-tables.md

 * Demonstrate how assistive technologies announce the summary and description as the user moves through different tables on the same page.
 Explain that this information helps users distinguish one table from the other when there are several tables on the page.
 * Show examples of table summaries.
 Explain that summaries provide information about what the table is about.
 Emphasize that it is best practice to display these summaries on screen, as they are beneficial for all users.
 * Explain that complex tables often need descriptions for users to understand how the table is organized.
-Example of these tables include tables with headers that span multiple rows or columns, tables that are difficult to navigate, and tables containing information that is difficult to process.
+For example, tables with headers that span multiple rows or columns, tables that are difficult to navigate, and tables with information that is difficult to process.
 * Show examples of tables that need summaries and descriptions.
 Discuss with students which information they would include in the summary and which information they would include in the description.
 * Introduce accessible authoring tools that produce appropriate markup for table summaries and descriptions.
-Some tools may refer to summaries as "titles" or "names" and may refer to descriptions as "descriptions" or "captions".
+Some tools may refer to summaries as "titles" or "names".
+Some tools may refer to descriptions as "descriptions" or "captions".

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what type of information the table summary and description should contain.
-Assess how students explain what type of information the table summary and description should contain.
+* Short Answer Questions &mdash; Ask students what type of information the table summary and description should convey.
+Assess how students explain what type of information the table summary and description should convey.
 * Practical &mdash; Have students include the table summary and description using an accessible authoring tool of their choice.
 Assess how students rely on the tool's built-in functionality to include the table summary and description.

 {% include excol.html type="end" %}